Coloquinte/sleekit/README.md

 ### Putting it all together

-Finally, we put all these algorithms together in Sleekit.
+Finally, we put these algorithms together in Sleekit:

-The hessian matrix is modified to represent the effect of bias correction.
+1. the hessian matrix is modified to represent the effect of bias correction;
-Scaling is performed based on its diagonal, and weight correction uses our slightly improved ordering.
+2. scaling is performed based on the hessian diagonal;
+3. weight optimization uses our slightly improved ordering.

-The computational cost of the algorithm is not increased, and there are many ways to improve the quality of the results for a penalty in quantization time.
+The computational cost of the algorithm is not increased so far compared to GPTQ.
+At the cost of additional computations we add:

-For example we could run several of the above methods and pick the best.
+4. local search is performed during weight optimization for 100 moves.

+The various tricks interact well, and their benefits seem to stack, reducing the squared error by one third on average.

 <img src="results/compare_1.5b.png" width=45%><img src="results/compare_3b.png" width=45%>

-The various tricks interact well, and their benefits seem to stack.

 ## References